Zihang97/Peer-to-Peer-Chat/README.md

 If you don't want to be discovered, answer 'no' to the first question.
 You can still choose a person to talk to but all the messages you send will be stored in your local database and marked 'pending'.
 Next time when you want to be discovered, all these pending messages will be sent together automatically.

-## Example Displaying
+## Example Display
 Here is an example we provide to show how the application works.
 We use two computers under different networks to do the test.
-In the example three chats happened at the same time.
+In this example three chats happened at the same time.

 The screenshot below shows the concurrent chat from the server's side.

 <img src="pictures/server.jpg" width=800>

+From image above you can find the server is talking to three clients at the same time.
+These three clients have the same ip address but different ports (because we only have two computers, one for server and one for clients).
+When you send messages from server side, one thing need noting is that you need to specify ip and port ahead, i.e. `<ip> <port> <msg>`

-The screenshot below shows the chat from Client One.
+The screenshot below shows the chat from client one.

 <img src="pictures/client1.png" width=500>

-The screenshot below shows the chat from Client Two.
+The screenshot below shows the chat from client two.

 <img src="pictures/client2.png" width=300>

-The screenshot below shows the chat from Client Three.
+The screenshot below shows the chat from client three.

 <img src="pictures/client3.png" width=500>